Steel-Ricciotti/intel-sweep/README.md

 ## 🚀 Project Vision

-**Job-Sweep** aims to become a powerful tool for discovering where the hiring energy is — which companies are expanding, what roles are in demand, which skills keep appearing, and where opportunities are heating up.
+**Intel-Sweep** aims to become a powerful tool for discovering where the hiring energy is — which companies are expanding, what roles are in demand, which skills keep appearing, and where opportunities are heating up.

 ---